trader-xyz/nft-swap-sdk/README.md

 # NFT Swap SDK

-\_The missing NFT swap SDK for Ethereum and EVM compatible chains, powered by the [0x protocol](https://0x.org), written in TypeScript for web3 developers.
+The missing NFT swap library for Ethereum and EVM compatible chains, powered by the [0x protocol](https://0x.org), written in TypeScript for web3 developers.

 ## Overview